MobileTeleSystems/onetl/mddocs/docs/en/plugins.md

 ### Terms

-- `Plugin` - some Python package which implements some extra functionality for onETL, like [hooks](../hooks/)
+- `Plugin` - some Python package which implements some extra functionality for onETL, like [hooks][hooks]
 - `Plugin autoimport` - onETL behavior which allows to automatically import this package if it contains proper metadata (`entry_points`)

 ### Features

 Plugins mechanism allows to:

-- Automatically register [hooks](../hooks/) which can alter onETL behavior
+- Automatically register [hooks][hooks] which can alter onETL behavior
 - Automatically register new classes, like HWM type, HWM stores and so on

 ### Limitations